Links

 Migration to a new server

-If you'd like to migrate your node to a new server, please follow the following steps: - Set up a read node on a new server, and allow it to run to sync to the latest block. - Stop the old node in at least 40 mins before run the validator mode on the new server. - After the old node is stopped for 40 mins, then you can run in validator mode on the new server.
+If you'd like to migrate your node to a new server, please follow the following steps: - Set up a 'read' node on a new server, and allow it to run to sync to the latest block. - Stop the old node in at least 40 mins before run the validator mode on the new server. - After the old node is stopped for 40 mins, then you can run in validator mode on the new server.
+Note that, you should not let the old node run again as it will result in a double-sign and slashing of your validator node.

 How to stop a node